-The drying trend from higher rainfall in the north (image left) to less rainfall in central Botswana (image right) is shown by the change from the greens of denser savanna vegetation to browns of an open “thornscrub” savanna.
-More subtle distinctions appear: the distributary arms of the delta include tall, permanent riverine and seasonal forest (dark green), with grasses and other savanna vegetation (light green) on floodplains—which appear well watered in this image.
-Linear dunes, emplaced by constant winds from the east during drier climates, appear as straight lines at image left.
-The dunes are 10 m high and their sands hold enough moisture for some trees to grow on them.
-Counter-intuitively, the low “streets” between the dunes are treeless because they are dominated by dense dry white soils known as calcretes.
+Linear dunes, built up by constant winds from the east during drier climates, appear as straight lines at image left.
+The dunes are 10 meters high, and their sands hold enough moisture for some trees to grow on them.
+Counter-intuitively, the low “streets” between the dunes are treeless because they are dominated by dense, dry white soils known as calcretes.

-Another feature visible in the image also suggests modern globalization.
+Another feature in the image also suggests modern globalization.
 The curved line in the southwest part of the delta is the Southern Buffalo Fence, a major installation that separates wild buffalo herds within the wetland from cattle herds, which occupy more populated areas surrounding the delta (image bottom, image right).
-The fence appears as a divide between lighter-toned and darker grassland—vegetation growth seems to be stronger (greener) on the populated southwest side than within the delta.
-It continues on the north side of the delta, although it cannot be discerned in this image.
-The need for the fence arose to control the spread of foot-and-mouth disease from buffalo populations to domestic cattle herds that are the basis of a lucrative and expanding beef industry selling to the European Union.
-Wildlife proponents argue that the Southern Buffalo and other fences have materially affected the size of wild herds by disrupting migration routes, and regularly cause deaths by entanglement with the fence cables and by preventing animals from reaching water.
+The fence divides lighter-toned and darker grassland; suggesting that vegetation growth is stronger (greener) on the populated southwest side than within the delta.
+The fence was erected to control the spread of foot-and-mouth disease from buffalo populations to the domestic cattle herds that are the basis of an expanding beef industry.
+Wildlife proponents argue that fences have affected the size of wild herds by disrupting migration routes.
+They also cause deaths by entanglement in the fence cables and by preventing animals from reaching water.